Aldabrachelys gigantea arnoldi: Extinction and rediscovery

-The Aldabra subspecies has generally been assumed to have been the only one to survive over-exploitation.
+The Aldabra subspecies has generally been assumed to have been the only one to survive overexploitation.
 Occasionally, most recently in 1995, it has been suggested that some Seychelles granitic island tortoises survive in captivity.
-The report of oddly-shaped captive tortoises prompted the Nature Protection Trust of Seychelles to examine the identity of the living tortoises.
-Examination of museum specimens of the 'extinct' Seychelles subspecies by Dr. Justin Gerlach and Laura Canning confirmed that some living tortoises do show characteristics of the supposedly extinct subspecies.
+The report of oddly-shaped captive tortoises prompted the Nature Protection Trust of Seychelles (NPTS) to examine the identity of the living tortoises.
+Examination of museum specimens of the supposedly extinct Seychelles subspecies by Dr. Justin Gerlach and Laura Canning confirmed that some living tortoises do show characteristics of the subspecies.

 Some recently published scientific papers on the genetics of the Seychelles and Indian Ocean tortoises provide conflicting results.
 Some studies suggest only one species was ever present in the islands, whilst others suggest three distinct, but closely related, species.

 These different views derive from studies of different genes.
 A synthesis of all available genetic data indicates Arnold's giant tortoise is genetically the most distinctive Aldabrachelys tortoise.
 This fits with the ecology and morphology of the subspecies, as a highly distinctive tortoise adapted to feeding on low vegetation rather than the grazing habits of the Seychelles giant tortoise and Aldabra giant tortoise.
-Due to its unusual 'saddle-backed' shape, this is the only Seychelles tortoise species that regularly basks in the sun.
+Due to its unusual saddle-backed shape, this is the only Seychelles tortoise species that regularly basks in the sun.
 The other subspecies do so occasionally, but Arnold's giant tortoises rapidly lose heat from the skin of their exposed necks and need to heat up in the sun in the mornings.